-The goal of our public-private partnerships is to bring State Department resources together with non and for-profit organizations in order to combine our networks, expertise, and resources to better serve citizens around the world.
+The goal of our public-private partnerships unit is to harness the power of State Department resources together with non- and for-profit organizations in order to combine networks, expertise, and resources to better serve citizens around the world.

 English Language Teaching Worldwide Partnerships